Friday, July 7, 2023

 Copyright © Festival in LA

-In "Final Cut," all the performers did a hell of a job.
+In “Final Cut,” all the performers did a hell of a job.
 Chameleonic French actor Romain Duris (“Eiffel,” “The Confession,” “Populaire,” “The New Girlfriend”) plays Rémi, the hectic movie director, and also Higurashi in the zombie movie within a movie.
-Duris' work is synonymous with dedication, perseverance, quality, and excellence.
+Duris’s work is synonymous with dedication, perseverance, quality, and excellence.

 “Final Cut” was selected as the opening piece of the 2022 Cannes Film Festival, where critics trashed the movie without mercy.
 According to Mr. Hazanavicius, brutal exposure to the international press was intentional.

-The satirical story presented in "Final Cut" is not for everyone, but those who like dark comedies, like me, can feel heaven watching a cinematic gory feast.
+The satirical story presented in “Final Cut” is not for everyone, but those who like dark comedies, like me, can feel in heaven watching a cinematic gory feast.

 Oscar-winning director Michel Hazanavicius and film critic José Alberto Hermosillo.